ThomasLaPiana/rox/README.md

 Rox can be installed via binaries provided with each release [here](https://github.com/ThomasLaPiana/rox/releases).
 As an alternative, it can also be installed via `cargo` with `cargo install rox-cli`.

 ## Roxfile Syntax

+Rox requires that a `roxfile.yml` exists in the directory where the command is run.
+This is typically the root directory of the repo.

 ### Version Requirements